fhoedemakers/pico-infonesPlus/README.md

     - Sony Dual Sense
     - BUFFALO BGC-FC801 connected to USB - not tested
   - Legacy Controllers
-    - One or two original NES controllers.
-Requires soldering when using Pico DV Demo Base.
+    - One or optional two original NES controllers.
+Requires soldering when using Pico DV Demo Base or Printed Circuit Board.
     - An original SNES controller.
-PCB Only
+PCB Only.
+Connects to controller port 1.
     - WII-classic controller.
 Breadboard only.
 Not tested - should work
 - Adafruit Feather RP2040 with DVI (HDMI)
   - USB controllers